ChrisCummins/pip-db/Documentation/log/log.md

 - Create mockups of previous FYP site designs.
 - Create mockups of current site designs.

-#### Database design

-Have created some first ideas for database designs using UML database notation.
+**Database design** - have created some first ideas for database designs using UML database notation.
 Should add PDF exports of these to repo.

-#### Data repetition within dataset

-Have been auditing the dataset that Darren sent me.
+**Data repetition within dataset** - have been auditing the dataset that Darren sent me.
 There’s an awful lot of repetition of data in almost every field, so the database design should be heavily normalised to optimise for this.

 ### Saturday 19th